 - Gwen of Ben 10 was The Load in the beginning.
 Later events generally portrayed her as smarter, more competent, and all-around better than Ben, despite Ben being the main hero.
 It culminates in the TV Movie, in which Gwen is portrayed as selfless and Ben as pettily selfish, respectively.

 - In Yin Yang Yo!, the two main leads are girl and boy versions of each other.
 Yin is the overly girlish girl who likes ponies and anything pink and naturally is the more studious, mature, and level-headed of the two.
 Yang is a crass, crude-humor spouting blue bunny who likes boyish things like monster trucks, mindless video games, fighting anything that moves, and not studying.
 Also, Yang is more likely to receive physical slapstick.
 Once again, the three shows share writers and directors, it is not much of a surprise.
 Subverted later on when Yin herself is more prone to the dark side because she loves bad boys and that Yang shows that he's more competent and talented than he looks because he prefers to hide it so he can get away with his Book Dumb status.
 Fridge Brilliance since Yin is the name of darkness while Yang is the name of light.

-- An Animated Adaptation of The Little Rascals in the early 1980s has Buckwheat going from Bad Stereotype to an example of this trope.
-He is now the group's resident Gadgeteer Genius who can build anything from junkyard parts.
+- An Animated Adaptation of The Little Rascals in the early 1980s has Buckwheat going from Bad Stereotype to the group's resident Gadgeteer Genius who can build anything from junkyard parts.
 His speech impediment, of course, is no more.

-- Barbie in a Christmas Carol has Barbie's Black Best Friend Christi playing a living saint while Barbie is in the role of The Grinch.
+- Barbie in A Christmas Carol has Barbie's black friend Christi playing a living saint while Barbie is in the role of The Grinch.